 The Annual Anacortes Oyster is the largest motorcycle run in the Pacific Northwest and brings thousands of motorcycles into the Anacortes area from around the state.
 The Washington State Patrol will have extra resources in the area to focus on aggressive, impaired and distracted drivers in an effort to prevent any serious injury or fatality collisions.

-WSP will also be emphasizing motorcycle safety and would like to remind motorcyclists that lane splitting and driving on the shoulder is illegal.
+WSP will also be emphasizing motorcycle safety and would like to remind motorcyclist that lane splitting and driving on the shoulder is illegal.